the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### 🍋🥤 This is a lemonade post.

-For not only myself, but **anyone looking to land their next AI / ML role.**
+For not only myself, but anyone looking to **land their next AI / ML role**.

 ## 📈 What Hiring Managers _Actually_ Want in 2025

 Companies want an AI / ML engineer who can:

-- Understand and empathize with customer needs
+- Understand and empathize with **customer needs**
-- Translate those needs to a highly effective AI / ML stack
+- Translate those needs to a **highly effective AI/ML stack**
-- Perform as a generalist — equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod
+- Perform as a **generalist** — equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod
-- Give stakeholders (including yourself!) confidence in what you built
+- Give stakeholders (including yourself!) **confidence** in what you built
-- Demonstrate how your AI / ML features will help their business win
+- Demonstrate how your AI / ML features will **help their business win**

 If you've been active in AI / ML over the last decade, these requirements should look very familiar.